 The selection committee has chosen five finalists that will compete for this year’s $25,000 Innovation Award, presented at What Matters: Our Kids on April 26, 2017.
 Out of 40 applications, these five collaborations were selected for their innovative, creative, and change-provoking ideas.
-They will pitch their projects to a live audience (that could be you!) on Pitch Day, March 30, and the winner will be announced LIVE that day.
-We invite you to read more about the projects below, and stay tuned for videos of their work.
+They pitched their projects to a live audience on Pitch Day, March 30, and the winner was announced there live!
 As always, our thanks to American Underground for their sponsorship of this award.

 Partners: Refugee Community Partnership, No Lost Generation – UNC, UNC RCP, East Chapel Hill High RCP, Southeast Asian Culture Society

 Project: Bridge Builders works to break the cycle of chronic isolation of refugees living in Orange County.
 Through personalized support, social bridging, and building pathways to opportunity, this project creates conditions to tell refugees they are safe, they are secure, and they belong.

 Partners: Keep Durham Beautiful, Don’t Waste Durham, Several local Durham businesses

 Project: A community effort to reduce waste in Durham, implementing a GreenToGo program that utilizes reusable take-out food containers for Durham restaurants and their customers.
 Additional components include a waste-wise event planning manual, and implementation of a sustainable food truck program, reducing waste from mobile food vendors.

 Partners: Preservation Durham, Self-Help Credit Union, Square One Bank, NC Housing Finance Agency, NCCU Public History Program, The Center for Documentary Studies, Museum of Durham History Story Squad